Ford RS: a history of the fastest Fords - Escort to Focus

-The news that the RS badge could return on the Ford Focus RS in 2016 will be music to many Fast Ford fans' ears.
+Ford's legendary RS badge is back with a bang with the new Ford Focus RS and that news will be music to many Fast Ford fans' ears.
 To celebrate this, we've done our homework and gone through the history books to find some of the key cars that helped make the Ford RS badge so popular.

 The Ford Escort RS1600 was the car that started the Ford RS phenomenon.
 Born as a result of Ford's success on the international rally scene with the Ford Escort Twin Cam, the Ford Escort RS was conceived out of a collaboration between Ford Advanced Vehicle Operations (AVO) - the division of the company that built performance Fords - and the Rallye Sport (RS) dealer network that marketed them.

 The engine in the Ford Escort RS1600 was based on the 1,557cc Kent motor in the Twin Cam, but Ford AVO had teamed up with tuners Cosworth to improve the twin-cam engine by developing a 16-valve 1,599cc cylinder head to keep Ford racking up successes on the international rallying stage.